IniKiwi/netexplorer/README.md

 - `-j <threads>` number of threads used for explore tasks. a thread can do one request at a time.
 - `-t <timeout>` set timeout for requests. if the timeout is reached the requests is set to `FAIL`.
 - `--hide-fail` hides failed requests (timeout). show only requests with `OK` and `SKIPPED` status.
+- `--raw-output` write results with `OK` status in a text file as a raw task list,  compatible with `explore` task.

 ## build
 ### debian based